ingka-group/nutanix-exporter/README.md

 ### Prerequisites

+- Nutanix Prism Central 2023.4 or later
-- Hashicorp Vault server with KVv2 Secrets Engine enabled
+- When using HashiCorp Vault: A Vault server with KVv2 Secrets Engine enabled
   - Secrets Engine name: defined in `VAULT_ENGINE_NAME` environment variable
   - Secret name: defined in `PE_TASK_ACCOUNT` and `PC_TASK_ACCOUNT` environment variables
   - Namespace: Optional, but can be defined in `VAULT_NAMESPACE` environment variable
   - Fields: username, secret
+- When using environment variables for providing the credentials:
+  - The `VAULT_ADDR` environment variable must not be defined
-- Nutanix Prism Central 2023.4 or later
+  - `PC_USERNAME` and `PC_PASSWORD` environment variables must be defined with Prism Central credentials
+  - For each cluster the `PE_USERNAME_<CLUSTERNAME>` and `PE_PASSWORD_<CLUSTERNAME>` environment variables have to be defined with Prism Element credentials

 ### Metrics Configuration